Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

 The observables we consider while analyzing ground states are translationally invariant Gaussian observables generated $k-$locally, i.e., if $O_0$ is a $k-$local observable of the form of Eq.~\ref{eq:gaussian_few_sites_obs}, then we consider observables of the form

-where $\tau_x$ is the observable $O_0$ translated by $x$.
-Considering the target state $\rho_H$ to be the ground state of the free-fermion Hamiltonian, we then obtain the following proposition (proved in appendix \ref{app:gs_ff}) \begin{proposition} The quantum simulation task of measuring translationally invariant Gaussian observables generated $k-$locally, in the ground state of a spatially local free-fermion model whose density of modes satisfies Eq.~\ref{eq:density_of_modes_free_fermion} is stable with $f(\delta) = O(\sqrt{\delta}) + f_h(O(\delta^{1/4}))$. \end{proposition} We note that the stability result above holds very generally, with only a mild assumption on the density of modes of the free-fermion model.
-In particular, it holds for free-fermion models which are not gapped, i.e.~the energy separation between the ground state and the first excited state decreases with $n$, as long as the observable under consideration is translationally invariant.
+where $\tau_x(O_0)$ is the observable $O_0$ translated by $x$.
+Considering the target state to be the ground state of the Gaussian fermion Hamiltonian, we then obtain the following proposition (proved in appendix \ref{app:gs_ff}) \begin{proposition} The quantum simulation task of measuring translationally invariant Gaussian observables generated $k-$locally, in the ground state of a spatially local Gaussian fermion model whose density of modes satisfies Eq.~\ref{eq:density_of_modes_free_fermion} is stable to coherent Hamiltonian errors with $f(\delta) = O(\sqrt{\delta}) + f_h(O(\delta^{1/4})) \leq O(\delta^\beta)$ for some model-dependent constant $\beta$. \end{proposition} We note that the stability result above holds with only a mild continuity assumption on the density of modes of the model.
+Importantly, it holds for models which are not gapped, i.e.~the energy separation between the ground state and the first excited state vanishes as $n\to\infty$.
+As an example, consider the ground state of the 1D Su--Schrieffer--Heeger (SSH) model on $n$ fermions with periodic boundary condition:

+where $a_{n + 1} \equiv a_n$.
+This model displays a (topological) phase transition at $J=1$, where the gap closes as $1/n$, and is gapped otherwise.
+The observable we consider is the energy density $H_\text{SSH}[J]/n$ of the unperturbed Hamiltonian.
+Figure \ref{fig:ssh_gs_study}(a) shows impact of changing system size on this energy density --- we see that for both gapped ($J = 0.5, 1.5$) and gapless ($J = 1.0$) cases, the errors in the energy density becomes independent of $n$ as $n\to \infty$, verifying the expectation in proposition 2.
+Furthermore, we show the error in the energy density for large $n$ as a function of $\delta$ in Fig.~\ref{fig:ssh_gs_study}(b) and see that, consistent with proposition 2, this error $\to 0$ as $\delta \to 0$.
+Finally, Fig.~\ref{fig:ssh_gs_study}(c) shows this error as a function of $J$ --- we see the error peak near $J = 1$ (i.e.~the point where the gap in the Hamiltonian closes), and that it is smaller for values of $J$ where the model is gapped.